Program dates: June 5 - August 4, 2015

 - Successfully complete the poverty introductory course, or other approved course.

 - Applicants should be a sophomore or junior.
 Seniors are not eligible.

 - Minimum 2.5 GPA

 - Students receiving psychological or psychiatric treatment are expected to receive approval for participation from their treating physician (see Participation Agreement).

 Students will complete the online application and upload the application packet.

 The application packet includes:

-- Electronic application requiring an essay and the selection of three internships of interest
+- Selection of three internships of interest

 - One letter of recommendation